|

 Read the rest of this post »

-We are observing growing numbers of users trying to send legitimate email messages only to be blocked because the IP address that they are getting from their Internet Service Provider (ISP) for their personal computer is on some major blacklist, like SpamHaus.
-Comcast, for example, has been the focus of many of these issues lately.
+It happens over and over — users trying to send legitimate email messages are blocked from sending because the IP address that they are getting from their Internet Service Provider (ISP) for their personal computer (or small office) is on some major blacklist, like SpamHaus.
+Comcast, for example, has been the focus of many of these issues.
 This message blocking often happens even if a user is sending outbound email through a legitimate email provider like LuxSci.

 Users invariably ask:

-Fortunately, there is a good reason why the blocks occur and an easy solution to them … with LuxSci’s anonymous SMTP service.
+Fortunately, there is a good reason why the blocks occur and an easy solution to them … anonymous SMTP service to hide your IP address.

 Read the rest of this post »